Iyusuf40/smart-insight-interview/README.md

 **Path Parameters**:

-- `id` (required, integer): The ID of the Autobot to retrieve.
+- `id` (required, integer): The ID of the Post to retrieve.

 **Response**:

-- `200 OK`: Returns the Autobot object.
+- `200 OK`: Returns the Post object.
-- `404 Not Found`: If the Autobot with the specified ID does not exist.
+- `404 Not Found`: If the Post with the specified ID does not exist.
-- `500 Internal Server Error`: If there is an issue with fetching the Autobot.
+- `500 Internal Server Error`: If there is an issue with fetching the Post.

 **Response Body**: